CCI-MOC/hil/docs/INSTALL-devel.rst

 Setting up the Database:
 ========================
-By default development environment uses sqlite as a database backend.
+By default development environment uses SQLite as a database backend.
 If you choose to use it, you can skip this section.

-If you wish to use postgresql instead, you may get an error 'psycopg2 package not found' when you do 'haas-admin db create' in the next step.
+If you wish to use postgreSQL instead, you may get an error 'psycopg2 package not found' when you do 'haas-admin db create' in the next step.
 You may need to install following package on your system